mrmeizongo/Xpilot/README.md

 | Auxiliary | 12  |

 Set up a 3-position switch on the transmitter to act as the Mode switch.
-When properly setup, mode switch states is shown below.

 | AUX Switch Position |    Mode     |
 | :-----------------: | :---------: |